elibom/jogger/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/germanescobar/job/jogger/badge/icon)](https://buildhive.cloudbees.com/job/germanescobar/job/jogger/)

-Inspired by [Express.js](http://expressjs.com/), [Ruby on Rails](http://rubyonrails.org/), [Sinatra](http://www.sinatrarb.com/) and [Flask](http://flask.pocoo.org/), Jogger is a lightweight web framework that moves away from the Servlet API (which sucks!) and provides a simple and elegant way of creating web applications programatically.
+A **micro-web framework** that provides a simple and elegant way of creating web applications programatically.
+Jogger brings the best ideas of other frameworks ([Express.js](http://expressjs.com/), [Ruby on Rails](http://rubyonrails.org/), [Sinatra](http://www.sinatrarb.com/) and [Flask](http://flask.pocoo.org/)) to create a solution that doesn't feel foreign in the Java language.

-Instead of cloning another web framework, Jogger brings the best ideas of multiple frameworks (from multiple languages) and creates a solution that doesn't feel foreign in the Java language.
+## Getting started

-Let's take a look at the following (basic) example:
+To get started first add the dependency to your project (download JAR or use Maven) and then create your first Jogger app like this:

 ```java
 public class Main {